 Integrated Planning for S&OP

-In my consulting experience, the major reason for S&OP processes fail is simple – the demand side of the organization just ignores it.
-People simply do not show up for the meetings from the Sales Planner all the way to the VP of Sales.
+In my consulting experience, the major reason for S&OP processes to fail is simple – the demand side of the organization just ignores it.
+People simply do not show up for the sales planning software meetings from the Sales Planner all the way to the VP of Sales.
 With integrated planning for S&OP, will allow better decision-making.

 S&OP stands for Sales and Operations Planning.